-Data security standards to protect data from unauthorised access, alteration or destruction.
-Controls include physical controls, such as building access controls and confidential waste bins; IT controls such as data encryption, back up and system access controls.
-Employees are subject to vetting to assess fitness and properness, and staff are not permitted to store customer data on laptops or take customer data out of company premises (physically or electronically) without the appropriate controls in place (including prior permission).
+Data security standards to protect data from unauthorized access, alteration, or destruction.
+Controls include physical controls, such as building access controls and confidential waste bins; IT controls such as data encryption, backup, and system access controls.
+Employees are subject to vetting to assess fitness and proneness, and staff is not permitted to store customer data on laptops or take customer data out of company premises (physically or electronically) without the appropriate controls in place (including prior permission).

 Data sharing protocols, to ensure that data is shared (within or outside of Your Editing Team) only where appropriate controls have been established, and the data to be shared is limited to that which is necessary, and is shared via secure methods.
 This includes written data sharing agreements where routine sharing of data takes place to define the responsibilities and liabilities in respect of the data disclosed or received.

 In the event that there is an unfortunate data loss incident, an investigation into this shall be coordinated by the Chief Executive, the result of which will be that controls be put in place to mitigate the risk of any similar data loss.
 Any serious data protection breaches should be logged and procedural changes made when non-compliant trends occur.